meltoner/agrofelis/components/connectivity/readme.md

 The two modes can be swiftly interchanged by uploading the respective configuration file on the wireless router web interface.

-The attached configuration files also encode the IP association each WiFi module according to its Mac address which is unique for any network device in the world.
-Consequently these mappings should be changed accordingly after observing the mac address of the employed WiFi modules.
-Bellow the association map used as an indicative example is provided bellow.
+The attached configuration files also encode the IP association of each WiFi module, according to its MAC address which is unique in the world.
+Consequently these mappings should be changed accordingly after observing the MAC address of the employed WiFi capable modules.
+Bellow the association map defined for our devices, is provided as an example.

 |MAC Address|IP Address | Name |